Healthy NY Summit 2026 - Home

 NYC Department of Health and Mental Hygiene

 As healthcare costs continue to rise across New York State, insurance premiums and out-of pocket costs are becoming increasingly unaffordable for many New Yorkers.
-This panel wil explore the role of insurance in driving healthcare costs, the impact on access and equity, and the policy solutions needed to improve affordability while maintaining quality care.
+This panel will explore the role of insurance in driving healthcare costs, the impact on access and equity, and the policy solutions needed to improve affordability while maintaining quality care.

 Danielle Holahan